wp-plugins/farticles/readme.txt

 = It doesn't work on my iPad =

 The fartscroll.js script could probably be modified to replace the .scroll() function with a touchend event listener when an iPad is used.
 May have a look at doing this sometime.
+For now the plugin will not work on apple iDevices.

 = The github page shows how to configure the number of pixels scrolled before a fart, so where are the settings? =